The Bridge (Agents of S.H.I.E.L.D.)

-"The Bridge" is the tenth episode of the first season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they recruit the super-powered Mike Peterson to face the mysterious Project Centipede organisation.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"The Bridge" is the tenth episode of the first season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they recruit the super-powered Mike Peterson to face the mysterious Project Centipede organization.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Shalisha Francis and directed by Holly Dale.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge.

 "The Bridge" originally aired on ABC on December 10, 2013, and according to Nielsen Media Research, was watched by 6.11 million viewers.

 Plot

 Three soldiers using the improved Centipede serum rescue Edison Po from prison.
 Phil Coulson requests for Mike Peterson, who is now part of S.H.I.E.L.D.'s own super soldier program, to help his team pursue Po and his super soldiers.
-Skye discovers that Po was visited in prison by Raina, and their lip-reading software allows them to hear a sentence spoken by Po about 'the Clairvoyant'.
+Skye discovers that Po was visited in prison by Raina, and their lip-reading software allows them to hear a sentence spoken by Po about "the Clairvoyant".

 One of the super soldiers is identified as Brian Hayward; Coulson and Grant Ward go in search of his sister, university student Laura, telling her that her brother has won the lottery.
 When she calls Brian, the team trace the call to a warehouse in Oakland, California.
 Coulson, Melinda May, Ward and Mike storm the building to find Po and Raina have already fled but left the super soldiers behind, and they overpower Ward and May before Mike subdues Hayward.
 The soldiers are revealed to have X-ray eye detonators, advanced versions of the device implanted in Akela Amador, and Po kills Hayward remotely before ordering the others to flee.

 Raina abducts Ace Peterson, and the team assume Po and Raina want to trade him for his father.
 The trade takes place at a bridge under construction, but as Coulson escorts Mike to meet Raina and Ace, Mike reveals that the conspirators actually want Coulson, who gives himself up in exchange for Ace.
 After taking Ace to safety Mike attempts to rescue Coulson, only to be caught in an explosion and presumably killed as Po and Raina depart in a helicopter with Coulson.

 In an end tag, Raina informs Coulson that they wish to know what happened after he was killed by Loki during the Battle of New York.